AntoniVeznev/STAR-WARS/README.md

 ## Logged in Users can:
 - Change their nicknames
 - Add News, Movies, Series and Games
-- Leave comments
+- Leave comments + deleting their own comments
 - Read the latest News
-- Find all Movies, Series and Games
+- Find information for all News, Movies, Series and Games
 - Watch Game trailers

 ## Admins can: